mozilla/pkipolicy/rootstore/policy.md

 1. the end entity certificate:

-     * is not within the scope of the S/MIME or TLS Baseline Requirements;
+     * is not within the scope of the S/MIME BRs or TLS BRs;
      * contains an EKU extension that does not contain the id-kp-serverAuth, id-kp-emailProtection, or anyExtendedKeyUsage key purposes; *and*
      * has at least 64 bits of entropy from a CSPRNG in the serial number; *and*